ndag/TDA-and-Neuro/README.md

 ## Schedule

 Class 1.
 1/11/2022.
 Brief discussion and introduction.
-Facundo Mémoli.
+Lecture by Facundo Mémoli.

 Class 2.
 1/18/2022.
 Introduction to Persistence.
-Facundo Mémoli.
+Lecture by Facundo Mémoli.

 Class 3.
 1/25/2022.
 Multiparameter persistence.
-Alex McCleary.
+Lecture by Alex McCleary.

 Class 4.
 2/1/2022.
 Introduction to RIVET and ZigZag Persistence.
-Nate Clause.
+Lecture by Nate Clause.

 Class 5.
 2/8/2022.
 The importance of forgetting.
-Brantley Vose.
+Lecture by Brantley Vose.

 Class 6.
 2/15/2022.
 TBA.
-Ling Zhou.
+Lecture by Ling Zhou.

 Class 7.
 2/22/2022.
 TBA.